 Lighting and Egg Production Management

-- Avoid using artificial lights in the coop during winter.
+Avoid Over-Lighting: While light stimulates laying, too long a photoperiod (over 16 hours) causes stress.
+Avoid using artificial lights in the coop during winter.
 Let your hens have a natural break from laying to recharge their bodies.

 Flock Sanitation and Disease Prevention

-Breed Predispositions
+Breed Considerations

 Is Egg Peritonitis Contagious?
-(Common Myths and Facts)

 No, egg yolk peritonitis is not contagious.
 You cannot “catch” it from a hen, and she cannot give it to her flock mates.

-However, if you see multiple hens getting sick, you might have a contagious underlying issue.
+However, if you see multiple hens getting sick, you might have a contagious underlying issue:

-Can Peritonitis Cause Other Health Issues in Chickens?
+Can Peritonitis Cause Other Health Issues?

 Because the abdomen contains vital organs, having free-floating yolk creates a domino effect of health complications.